Frosty-pup/CyberTruckSim/README.md

    Welcome to the CyberTruck Simulator!

    What would you like to do?
   1. Start the truck
   2. Stop the truck
   3. Drive
   4. Fix the truck
+  5. Get Towed - Charge the car
-   5. Check status
+  6. Check status
-   6. Exit
+  7. Exit

    Enter the number of your choice: 3